-For those of you who live in the city, ask yourself: What is it that makes it indispensable despite pollution, noise and traffic?
+For those of you who live in the city, ask yourself: what makes it indispensable despite pollution, noise and traffic?
 Maybe the many restaurants you like to dine in.
 Or the nightlife, the cultural scene, the parks, the museums.
 What if much of this disappears?
 Would you still like to live in the city?

 This possibility worries many as the pandemic has erased much of what makes big cities special.
 The heart cries, for example, to see Milan reduced to a deathbed.

-Cities that abound with these characteristics summarized in the expression "cognitive capitalism" will recover.
+Cities that abound with these characteristics that can be summed up in the expression "cognitive capitalism" will recover.
 Those that have more routine industries may not.
 Cities based on the knowledge economy will grow faster than those based on production and manufacturing (delegable elsewhere or to others, human or non-human).

-Cities, in short, will still survive for a long time because they are all in all one of humanity's greatest inventions.
+Cities, in short, will still survive for a long time because they are all in all one of the greatest inventions of humanity.

 The power of cities: sharing, matching and learning